 - The study of cold-adaptation of microorganisms, plants, animals and vertebrates

 - Cryopreservation of cell tissues and embryos used in invitro fertilization

 - Supercooling as applied to biological systems

-To preserve packaged foods such as produce, the food items can be sprayed with liquid nitrogen to absorb the heat within the produce.
-Eventually, the nitrogen evaporates before the food is consumed.
-With this application of cryogenics, foods can be kept preserved longer without any chemical threat to human consumption.
+To preserve packaged foods such as produce, the food items are typically sprayed with liquid nitrogen to absorb the heat within the produce.
+The nitrogen quickly evaporates before the food is packaged.

 Transportation of Gases